PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 > #### npm start ![](../info.png)
 > the Express Generator adds in a convenience script to `package.json`, in this case a start script.
 If we open up `package.json` we can see that this simply uses Node to execute the `./bin/www` script under the `webapp` project.

 Now that we have our webapp and service running, open a browser and point it to `http://localhost:3000/add`.
-This will render the template that we created above and should look as depicted as in figure 7.4.
+This will render the template that we created above and should look as depicted below:

 ![image](./images/addscreen.png)

-**Figure 7.4 addition front end**

 Type a number into each of the input fields and hit the calculate button to verify that the service is called and returns the correct result:

 ### How it works
-Figure 7.5 depicts the elements of our reference architecture that we have touched on so far.
+The elements of our reference architecture that we have touched on so far are illustrated below:

 ![image](./images/recip2diagram.png)

-**Figure 7.5 our system so far**

 As can been seen we have implemented a front end and a single back end service.
 When our front end page renders the user is presented with a standard web form.
 When our use hits submit a standard HTTP post request is made to our API tier, which is implemented using the Express framework.